 - Free software and can be used for commercial and non-commercial purposes

 - Can offer users both 2D and 3D animation

 - Can be useful for low-budget animation artists

 - Complex workflows are easy to create, understand, and decipher

 - Lacks proper tutorials about how to animate and use the product

 - Can be difficult for beginners to use without appropriate guidance

 It is entirely free of cost and is open to use by any person.
 All you need is an internet connection.

-Blender is one of the most popular free and open-source animation software tools used to create 3D animation.
+Blender is one of the most popular free animation tools used to create 3D animation.
 Initially released in 1998, it is widely used across a variety of industries.
-It is most suitable for making animated films, 3D printed models, motion graphics, and cinematographic visual effects.
+It is most suitable for animating most films, 3D printed models, motion graphics, and cinematographic visual effects.

 Blender is perfect for students.
 Although it is not very frequently used in a professional setting, it can be pretty useful for educational videos in smart classrooms that are VFX, and 3D enabled.
 Owing to its ‘game engine’ feature, you can use it to create games as well.